ibm-cloud-docs/vmwaresolutions/uml/usage_meter-upgrade.md

 9. If FIPS is enabled, run the command `keytool -delete -alias "usage-meter-platform-backup" -keystore /opt/vmware/cloudusagemetering/platform/security/cacerts -storetype BCFKS -providerclass org.bouncycastle.jcajce.provider.BouncyCastleFipsProvider -providerpath /opt/vmware/cloudusagemetering/platform/lib/bc-fips-*.jar -storepass "${TRUST_STORE_PASSWORD}"` to delete the backup keystore.
 If it is disabled, run the command `keytool -delete -alias "usage-meter-platform-backup" -keystore /opt/vmware/cloudusagemetering/platform/security/cacerts -storepass "${TRUST_STORE_PASSWORD}"`.
 10. Run the command `chmod 0640 /opt/vmware/cloudusagemetering/platform/security/keystore` to update the new keystore permissions and restart the Usage Meter VM.

     Due to the hostname change, you might need to update your DNS entry to the new hostname or add it if it doesn't exist.
-If you are redirected with an OAuth error to the login page when you attempt to log in, clear any existing DNS entries for Usage Meter and try to log in again.
+If you are redirected to the login page with an OAuth error, clear any existing DNS entries for Usage Meter and try again.
     {: note}

 11. After the restart is complete, open the Usage Meter URL in a web browser to verify the upgraded version.